Pragith/pragith/pragith-net/app/content/blog/2026/2026-01-22-reliability-engineering-non-deterministic.md

 We are no longer testing for "Correctness."
 We are testing for "Confidence Intervals."

 Welcome to Reliability Engineering 2.0.
 The math is harder, but the systems are smarter.

+## What I Would Require

+Every stochastic system should expose its confidence.
+If we cannot measure uncertainty, we cannot manage it.

+I would also default critical workflows to low-temperature or deterministic modes.
+Creativity is great, but not in incident triage.